 Your organization must meet the following prerequisites to process the group-based licensing.

-Note: You must be a license administrator, user administrator, or global administrator to utilize group-based licensing.
+Note: You must be a license administrator, user administrator, or global administrator to configure group-based licensing.

 Set Up Group-based Licensing in Microsoft 365